Fair Division via Resource Augmentation: Approximate Maximin Shares

 First, in \Cref{sec:ordered}, we convert a fair division instance into an \textit{ordered} instance with $n$ agents and $m$ items, in which all agents have the same ordinal preferences.

 It has been observed, for the original MMS problem (without copies), that it is without loss of generality to consider ordered instances~\cite{bouveret2016characterizing, barman2020approximation}.
 Notably, where copies are allowed, the same transformation as in~\cite{bouveret2016characterizing, barman2020approximation} may no longer yield a valid allocation, see example in \Cref{sec:picking_equence_fails}.
-To address this, we impose an additional constraint on the allocation in the ordered instance (see \Cref{def:alloc_one_copy_per_agent}), and show that under this constraint, it suffices to consider ordered instances. {We then devise algorithms that produce allocations adhering to this constraint.}
+To address this, we impose an additional constraint on the allocation in the ordered instance (see \Cref{def:alloc_one_copy_per_agent}), and show that under this constraint, it suffices to consider ordered instances.

+\begin{restatable}{proposition}{propOrderedSimple}[Reduction to ordered for simple allocations] Let $\GenInstance$ be a fair division instance and let $\OrderedInstance$ be its ordered counterpart.
+Let $A'=(A'_1,\dots,A'_n)$ be a simple allocation for $\calI'$ with $t$ distinct copies.
+Then, $A'$ can be converted in poly-time to an allocation for $\calI$ with $t$ distinct copies, $A=(A_1,\dots,A_n)$, such that for every agent $i$, $v_i(A_i) \ge v'_i(A'_i)$. \end{restatable} {We then devise algorithms that produce allocations adhering to this constraint.}

 In Section \ref{sec:reductions}, we review some of the known reduction rules and introduce new ones.
-Then, in Section \ref{sec:RR}, we present a simple algorithm $\bagfillRR(\I,\alpha)$ which combines the idea of bag-filling and round robin to achieve an $\alpha$-MMS allocation with copies (see Algorithm \ref{alg:RR}).
-This algorithm is the building block for achieving $6/7$-MMS and $4/5$-MMS with copies in the sections that follow.
-In particular, in Sections \ref{sec:67} and \ref{sec:45}, we obtain $6/7$-MMS with $\floor{n/2}$ distinct copies and $4/5$-MMS with $\floor{n/3}$ distinct copies, respectively, by first reducing the initial instance using appropriate valid reductions, and then applying $\bagfillRR$.
+Then, in Section \ref{sec:RR}, we present a simple algorithm $\bagfillRR(\calI,\alpha)$ which combines the idea of bag-filling and round robin to achieve an $\alpha$-MMS allocation with copies (see Algorithm \ref{alg:RR}).
+This algorithm is the building block for achieving $6/7$-MMS and $4/5$-MMS with copies in the sections that follow. \begin{restatable}{theorem}{thmnoverTwo} Given an instance $\GenInstance$ with $n^*$ agents and additive valuations, for $\alpha \leq 6/7$, there exists an $\alpha$-MMS allocation with at most $\floor{n^*/2}$ many distinct copies. \end{restatable} \begin{restatable}{theorem}{thmnOverThree} Given an instance $\GenInstance$ with $n^* >5$ agents and additive valuations, for $\alpha \leq 4/5$, there exists an $\alpha$-MMS allocation with at most $\floor{n^*/3}$ many distinct copies. \end{restatable}